cloudflare/cloudflare-docs/products/pages/src/content/tutorials/forms/index.md

 ## Live Example

-Now that you are reacquainted with how HTML forms work, it's time to deploy an example with Cloudflare Pages!
-The rest of this tutorial will focus on building a HTML form on Pages, including a Worker to receive and parse the form submissions.
+The rest of this tutorial will focus on building an HTML form on Pages, including a Worker to receive and parse the form submissions.

 <Aside type="info" header="GitHub Repository">